Public Release for Schools Operating the National School Lunch and Breakfast Program

 |Household Size||Yearly||Monthly||Twice a Month||Every two weeks||Weekly|

-- Food Assistance households, children receiving benefits under the Family Investment Program (FIP), and children in a few specific Medicaid programs are eligible for free or reduced-price meals.
-Most children from Food Assistance and FIP households will be qualified for free meals automatically.
+- Supplemental Nutrition Assistance Program (SNAP) households, children receiving benefits under the Family Investment Program (FIP) and children in a few specific Medicaid programs are eligible for free or reduced price meals.
+Most children from SNAP and FIP households will be qualified for free meals automatically.
 These households will receive a letter from their children’s schools notifying them of their benefits.
-Households that receive a letter from the school need to do nothing more for their children to receive free meals.
+Households that receive a letter from the school need to do nothing more for their children to receive free or reduced price meals.
 No further application is necessary.
-If any children were not listed on the notice of eligibility, the household should contact the school to have free meal benefits extended to them.
+If any children were not listed on the notice of eligibility, the household should contact the school to have free or reduced price meal benefits extended to them.
+If you feel you would qualify for free meal benefits and received notification qualifying for reduced price benefits, complete an application for free and reduced price meals.
 Households must contact the school if they choose to decline meal benefits.

-- Some Food Assistance and FIP households will receive a letter from the Department of Human Services (DHS) which will qualify the children listed on the letter for free meals.
+- Some SNAP and FIP households will receive a letter from the Department of Human Services (DHS) which will qualify the children listed on the letter for free meals.
 Parents must take this letter to the child’s school to receive free meals.

-- Food Assistance or FIP households receiving benefits that do not receive a letter from DHS must complete an application with the abbreviated information as indicated on the application and instructions, for their children to receive free meals.
-When the application lists an Assistance Program’s case number for any household member, eligibility for free benefits is extended to all children in a household.
+- SNAP or FIP households receiving benefits that do not receive a letter from DHS must complete an application with the abbreviated information as indicated on the application and instructions, for their children to receive free meals.
+When the application lists an assistance program’s case number for any household member, eligibility for free benefits is extended to all children in a household.

 Foster children are eligible for free meal benefits.
-Some foster children will be qualified for free meals automatically through the State Direct Certification process.
+Some foster children will be qualified for free meals automatically through the state direct certification process.
 Their host family will receive notification of these benefits.
 Families that receive this notification from the school need to do nothing more for their foster children to receive free meals.
-If a family has foster children living with them and does not receive notification and wishes to apply for such meals, instructions for making an application for such children are contained on the application form.
+If a family has foster children living with them and does not receive notification and wishes to apply for such meals, instructions for making application for such children are contained on the application form.
 A foster child may be included as a member of the foster family if the foster family chooses to also apply for benefits for other children.
 Including children in foster care as household members may help other children in the household qualify for benefits.
-If the foster family is not eligible for free or reduced-price meal benefits, it does not prevent a foster child from receiving benefits.
-Special Supplement Nutrition Program for Women, Infants, and Children (WIC) participants may be eligible for free or reduced-price meals based on a completed application.
+If the foster family is not eligible for free or reduced price meal benefits, it does not prevent a foster child from receiving benefits.
+Special Supplement Nutrition Program for Women, Infants, and Children (WIC) participants may be eligible for free or reduced price meals based on a completed application.

 There will be no discrimination against individuals with Limited English Proficiency (LEP) in the school meal programs.